-The main three-story portion of the building (measured from Forbes Avenue) occupies the entire western side of the site, with at-grade access to a lower service level from Watson Street, due to a topography change between the two roads.
-There is a one-story extension of the building toward the middle of the site, with at-grade parking below it.
+The main three-story portion of the building (measured from Forbes Avenue) occupied the entire western side of the site, with at-grade access to a lower service level from Watson Street, due to a topography change between the two roads.
+There was a one-story extension of the building toward the middle of the site, with at-grade parking below it.
 The building uses previously included office spaces, training and workshop spaces, and temporary living quarters.

-The building is currently vacant, and Duquesne plans not to use the structure before it is demolished and replaced with a new College of Osteopathic Medicine (see Section 5.1).
+Duquesne did not utilize the vacant structure before it was demolished.
+The property was redeveloped with the new College of Osteopathic Medicine.